lyteword/chspurgeon-tod/volume-7/psalm-147.md

 **Verse 1.** *It is good to sing praises unto our God; for it is pleasant; and praise is comely.* These points are worthy of careful consideration.

-1\.To praise God is *"good"* for divers reasons. a) That is good which God commands (Mic 6:8).
+1\.
+To praise God is *"good"* for divers reasons. a) That is good which God commands (Mic 6:8).
 So that thanksgiving is no indifferent action, no will worship, but it is *cultus institutus*, not to be neglected. b) It raiseth the heart from earth to heaven; and being the work of angels and saints in heaven, joins us with that choir above. c) It is good, again, because by it we pay, or at least acknowledge, a debt, and this is common justice. d) Good, because for it we are like to receive a good and a great reward; for if he that prays to God is like to be rewarded (Mt 6:6), much more that man who sings praises to him; for in prayer we consult with our own necessities, in our praises we honour God, and bless him for his gifts.

-2\.To praise God is *"pleasant."* a) Because it proceeds out of love; for nothing is more pleasant to him that loves, than to make sonnets in the praise of that party he loves. b) Because it must needs please a man to perform that duty for which he was created; for to that end God created men and angels, that they should praise him. c) Because God is delighted with it, as the sweetest sacrifice (Ps 50:23). d) It is pleasant to God, because he is delighted with those virtues which are in us,—faith, hope, charity, religion, devotion, humility, etc., of all which our praises are a manifestation and exercise.
+2\.
+To praise God is *"pleasant."* a) Because it proceeds out of love; for nothing is more pleasant to him that loves, than to make sonnets in the praise of that party he loves. b) Because it must needs please a man to perform that duty for which he was created; for to that end God created men and angels, that they should praise him. c) Because God is delighted with it, as the sweetest sacrifice (Ps 50:23). d) It is pleasant to God, because he is delighted with those virtues which are in us,—faith, hope, charity, religion, devotion, humility, etc., of all which our praises are a manifestation and exercise.

-3\.To praise God is *"comely"*; for there is no greater stain than ingratitude; it is made up of a lie and injustice.
+3\.
+To praise God is *"comely"*; for there is no greater stain than ingratitude; it is made up of a lie and injustice.
 There is, then, all the decency in the world in praise, and it is comely that a man be thankful to his God, who freely gives him all things.— *William Nicholson.*

 **Verse 1.** David, to persuade all men to thankfulness, saith, *It is a good and pleasant thing* to be thankful.
 If he had said no more but *"good",* all which love goodness are bound to be thankful; but when he saith not only *"good",* but *"pleasant"* too, all which love pleasure are bound to be thankful; and therefore, as Peter's mother-in-law, so soon as Christ healed her of a fever, rose up immediately to minister unto him (Mt 8:15), so we, so soon as Christ hath done anything for us, should rise up immediately to serve him.— *Henry Smith.*

 **Verse 1.** There is no heaven, either in this world, or the world to come, for people who do not praise God.
 If you do not enter into the spirit and worship of heaven, how should the spirit and joy of heaven enter into you?
 Selfishness makes long prayers, but love makes short prayers, that it may continue longer in praise.— *John Pulsford,* 1857.

 **Verse 1.** *Praise.* There is one other thing which is a serious embarrassment to praising through the song service of the Church, and that is, that we have so few hymns of praise.
 You will be surprised to hear me say so; but you will be more surprised if you take a real specimen of praising and search for hymns of praise.
 You shall find any number of hymns that talk about praise, and exhort you to praise.
 There is no lack of hymns that say that God ought to be praised.
 But of hymns that praise, and say nothing about it, there are very few indeed.
 And for what there are we are almost wholly indebted to the old churches.
-Most of them came down to us from the Latin and Greek Churches...There is no place in human literature where you can find such praise as there is in the Psalms of David.— *Henry Ward Beecher.*
+Most of them came down to us from the Latin and Greek Churches...
+There is no place in human literature where you can find such praise as there is in the Psalms of David.— *Henry Ward Beecher.*

 **Verse 2.** *The Lord doth build up Jerusalem*, etc. If this Psalm were written on occasion of the return from Babylon, and the rebuilding of the earthly city, the ideas are to be transferred, as in other Psalms of the same kind, to a more important restoration from a much worse captivity, and to the building up of the church under the gospel, when Christ "gathered together in one the children of God that were scattered abroad" (Joh 11:52); that is, in the words of our Psalm, he *gathered together the outcasts of Israel.* So shall he again, at the resurrection, "gather together his elect from the four winds" (Mt 24:31), and "build up a Jerusalem", in which they shall serve and praise him for ever.— *George Horne.*